Depiction of Jesus: Before Constantine

 During the persecution of Christians under the Roman Empire, Christian art was necessarily furtive and ambiguous, and there was hostility to idols in a group still with a large component of members with Jewish origins, surrounded by, and polemicising against, sophisticated pagan images of gods.
 Irenaeus (d. c.
 202), Clement of Alexandria (d.
-215), Lactantius (c.
+215), and Lactantius (c.
 240–c.
-320) and Eusebius of Caesarea (d. c.
-339) disapproved of portrayals in images of Jesus.
+320) disapproved of portrayals in images of Jesus.
+Eusebius of Caesaria, in his 4th century work The History of the Church, makes reference to a statue of Jesus that existed in the city of Caesaria, erected before his time, purportedly near the house of the Haemorrhoissa as a memorial to Jesus's having healed her affliction, around the base of which was "a certain strange plant, which climbs up to the hem of the brazen cloak, and is a remedy for all kinds of diseases."
+However it is also noted that Eusebius himself did not approve of such images and depictions of Christ, considering them to be idolatrous.

 The 36th canon of the non-ecumenical Synod of Elvira in 306 AD reads, "It has been decreed that no pictures be had in the churches, and that which is worshipped or adored be not painted on the walls", which has been interpreted by John Calvin and other Protestants as an interdiction of the making of images of Christ.
 The issue remained the subject of controversy until the end of the 4th century.

 The earliest surviving Christian art comes from the late 2nd to early 4th centuries on the walls of tombs belonging, most likely, to wealthy Christians in the catacombs of Rome, although from literary evidence there may well have been panel icons which, like almost all classical painting, have disappeared.